Flexible learning in a global community

 This module explores and analyses the complexity inherent in contemporary social and public policy development and reform.
 It critically examines the role of ideas, interests, institutions and actors in the policy process and explores the wider social, economic and political processes that shape contemporary policy making.
 It equips you with the conceptual and analytical tools to undertake advanced applied policy analysis in a range of local, national and international policy settings.

-Decisions that governments make about public finance – the revenue they raise and how this revenue is allocated in the form of public spending – are one of the core functions of government.
+Decisions that governments make about public financial management – the revenue they raise and how this revenue is allocated in the form of public spending – are one of the core functions of government.
 An appreciation of this function is crucial for a full understanding of the role of government and the management of public services.
 Studying this module, you will develop an understanding of public finance decision making, including an examination of tax avoidance and public debt as major contemporary challenges.